MacroFab Blog

-When constructing a footprint for BGA-style components, choosing between solder mask-defined (SMD) and non-solder mask-defined (NSMD) pads is a crucial decision.
-The correct pad design can mitigate a plethora of manufacturing problems and eliminate countless hours of failure analysis.
+When constructing a footprint for BGA-style components, choosing between solder mask-defined (SMD) and non-solder mask-defined (NSMD) pads is imperative.
+The correct pad design can mitigate many manufacturing problems and reduce time spent analyzing failures.
 This article outlines a few simple principles to guide you in creating the right footprints for BGA components.

 Understanding SMD and NSMD Pads